vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_1.md

 ##### Naming conventions

-Put all of your homework files together into one folder, zip it and email it to your lab assistant with your studentnumber_yourname_the week.zip
+Put all of your homework files together into one folder, zip it and email it to your lab assistant with your yourname_studentnumber_lab_#.zip

 **for example:**
-1337_valentijnmuijrers_01.zip
+valentijnmuijrers_1337_Lab_01.zip

+Make sure to name your topic email's topic as follows:
+INLEVEREN: ECTTP_Lab_#_Voornaam_Achternaam_StudentNummer
+(voorbeeld: INLEVEREN: ECTTP_Lab_1_Valentijn_Muijrers_1337)

 ##### Due Date